Are you curious about your usable home equity?

-Simply put, home equity is your personal interest in a property.
-It increases over time as you pay down your home loan, or if your property value goes up.
+Equity is simply your personal interest in a property.
+It increases over time as you pay down your home loan or when your property value increases.

-In other words, equity is the value of your property which you own – calculated as the property value, minus your home loan.
+In other words, equity is the value of your property—calculated as the value of the property minus your home loan.

 Let’s say you bought a home for $500,000 and put down a $100,000 deposit, meaning your home loan is $400,000…